 Daniela loves watching children's faces light up as they realize they can do this!

-Amber Lubera is a fourth-year linguistics PhD student at the University of Arizona.
+Amber Lubera is a sixth-year linguistics PhD student at the University of Arizona.
 She graduated from the University of Nevada Reno in 2016 with a degree in English (Linguistics & Languages specialization) and received her MA in Linguistics from the University of Arizona in 2020.
 Amber specializes in adult second language phonological and morphological acquisition.
 Her research investigates how knowledge of language structure and linguistics affects the implicit language learning process.

 Amber is an experienced teacher for both young adults and young children.
 She has taught many courses at the college-level, including courses on first language acquisition and overview courses aimed at students who had no prior knowledge of linguistics.
 She has also been a teacher for summer reading programs.
 These programs taught children the necessary skills to be successful readers while cultivating a love of reading.
 Amber's favorite part of teaching is watching students become more confident and eager to tackle new problems.
 When Amber is not teaching, she enjoys reading high fantasy novels (especially Brandon Sanderson's Cosmere books) and cooking.